ahsan90/movie_finder/README.md

                                          --:Movie-Finder Application:--
                                       -----------------------------------
-This is simple Command Line Application Powered by popular Ruby Programming Language.
+This is a simple Command Line Application Powered by popular Ruby Programming Language.

 To launch this application click on start.rb file(Make sure Ruby is installed